 The FHL has microforms of English censuses and indexes from 1841 through 1891, and a full transcription and index for 1881, also on CD.

 You can click on census records at a variety of websites.
 Try your luck for free in the volunteer-submitted transcriptions at FreeCEN, which cover parts of the 1841 through 1891 enumerations.
 A chart lets you check the coverage for your ancestors’ county.
-FamilySearch has the transcribed 1881 census; the 1841 and 1861 censuses are at its Record Search Pilot Site.
+FamilySearch has a complete index for the 1841-1911 censuses.

-Other sites are free to search but require a fee to access the records: FindMyPast is the only site offering all the 1841 through 1911 censuses (complete except for 1851).
-FindMyPast also powers the national archives’ 1911 census site.
-The Origins Network offers indexed, digitized images of the 1841, 1861 and 1871 tallies.
-You can search and view the 1901 census.
-Both Ancestry.com and its British sister site offer the 1841 through 1901 censuses, with a free index to the 1881 enumeration.
+Other sites are free to search but require a fee to access the records: Findmypast offers indexes and images for the 1841 through 1911 censuses.
+Ancestry.com offer indexes for the 1841 through 1911 censuses, with a free index to the 1881 enumeration.